anonymHost2023/Scalable-DSP-opt-FIOS-MM/README.md

 vivado -mode batch -source TCL/sim_project_gen.tcl
 ```

-This project will load the design, its testbench and test vectors stored in the `TXT` subfolder.
+This script will load the design, its testbench and test vectors stored in the `TXT` subfolder.
 Users can run simulations using these test vectors for sizes of operands (128, 256, 512, 1024, 2048, 4096).
 Operand width can be modified using the `WIDTH` parameter of the testbench and by modifying the generic `WIDTH` parameter of the
 `top_v_wrapper` module in the block design.